Santoi/quantum-chess/extlib/googletest/docs/gmock_cook_book.md

   EXPECT_THAT(some_other_expression, Not(IsDivisibleBy7()));
 ```

-If the above assertions fail, they will charId something like:
+If the above assertions fail, they will print something like:

 ```shell
   Value of: some_expression